pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 refresh all the time.
 What about my phone?
 Same story.
 And if I lose the network?
 Don't get me started on that.

+> The beginning of this doesn't work super well for me.
+Maybe just me, but I don't immediately have a feel for what "My TV lags" is referring to, etc. You don't mean that thing that improves when changing the TV into "game" mode so that e.g. the mouse pointer moves right away when using the TV as a monitor.
+Maybe something like:

+>> My TV's video streaming app lags behind updates I make to my watchlist using the app on my phone.

+> I genuinely don't know what you are referring to by "Whenever I touch my remote, I have to refresh.", maybe I have an uncommonly good TV experience. :-)

 Why can't it just work?
 Why do I have to refresh?
 Ever?
 Everything is connected these days.
 Everything should be kept in sync at all times.
 We have the hardware to do it, so why don't we?